 - 3.3.
 The Bahamas is a member of the International Maritime Organization (IMO) Council1 and is strongly represented at both the IMO and International Labour Organization (ILO), participating in all major committee and subcommittee meetings. - 3.4.
-The Bahamas continues to be included on the "White Lists" of all Port State Control regimes, as well as being listed on the United States Coast Guard's "QUALSHIP 21" program.
+The Bahamas continues to be included on the "White Lists" of Port State Control regimes.